-One of the most important things for keeping carers going is to have a routine.
-We've been talking to carers about how their routines are changing trough the Coronavirus outbreak.
+One of the most important things for keeping many carers going is to have a routine.
+We've been talking to carers about how their routines have changed throughout and after the Coronavirus outbreak.

 If you'd like to prepare your own weekly routine, we've prepared a weekly planner for you to download here.

-What are the practical things that need doing (Cleaning, washing etc)?
+What are the practical things that need doing (cleaning, washing etc)?
 Who else could help?

 Get in physical activity whenever we have the opportunity to do so.
 What would be the best time for getting going?
 There are some special videos online to help us exercise at home.

 Weekends: How will we make the weekend feel different – is there something relaxing or fun, perhaps?

 Do you have anything you would recommend to other carers to help their routines really work for them?
 We would love to hear your ideas, do send an email to Suzanne.

 Feel free to sign-up for our weekly newsletter 💌 to receive more carers' top tips and hacks.
 We'll keep you in the loop, from micro-respite ideas we can do at home, to admin top tips for busy carers.